-The Tablet of Ancient Egypt was one of the sacred tablets of the Faithists of Egypt, the ancient Israelites.
+The Tablet of Ancient Egypt (depicted in the image) was one of the sacred tablets of the Faithists of Egypt, the ancient Israelites.

 Some hundreds of years after the Israelites followed Moses out of Egypt, apostates among the Israelites substituted the name of the Creator with "Lord" and "God" under the influence of Baal and Ashtaroth.
-As the worship of Baal and Ashtaroth declined among the apostates, a usurper of a newer batch of up and coming false gods, Looeamong, assumed to be the "Lord God".
+Following the decline of Baal and Ashtaroth worship among the apostates, a usurper of a newer batch of up and coming false gods, Looeamong, assumed to be the "Lord God".
 He became the substitute god of the apostates and inspired Ezra to compile the Ezra bible.

 God's Book of Eskra; 28/41.28 - 32.